Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Ellis, a drummer and deeply spiritual musician, was known for carrying a bible with him everywhere he went, his family said.
 Hours before his lethal encounter with police, Ellis was rehearsing with his church band.
-The 33-year-old was also a father to two young boys.
+The 33-year-old was also a father of two.

 “We grew up in the church and we all played instruments,” his sister, Carter-Mixon, said.
 “He was always really faithful, he was just spiritual.”

 She described Ellis as “very funny,” “intellectual,” and “really, really smart.”